-Students will study Biology, Chemistry and Physics as separate subjects and have designated teachers for each subject.
-GCSE Combined Science offers you the chance to develop the scientific literacy skills needed to become active and informed citizens in a modern society where science and technology play key roles in shaping our lives.
-In lessons you will have the opportunity to consider the issues and choices raised by technology and science and appreciate what science has to say about people, the environment and the Universe.
-Studying Science will also encourage you to develop practical skills in framing, designing, investigating and evaluating answers to scientific questions.
+Students will study biology, chemistry and physics as separate subjects and have specialised teachers for each subject.
+GCSE Combined Science offers the chance to develop the scientific literacy skills needed to become active and informed citizens in a modern society where science and technology play key roles in shaping lives.
+In lessons, students will have the opportunity to consider the issues and choices raised by technology and science.
+They will learn to appreciate what science has to say about people, the environment and the universe.
+Studying science will also allow students to develop their working scientifically skills and practise designing, investigating and evaluating experiments.

-All students will study topics in Biology, Chemistry and Physics.
+All students will study topics in biology, chemistry and physics.
 Examples of topics covered are:

-Biology - Respiration, Photosynthesis, Homeostasis, Ecosystems, Inheritance, Health Chemistry - Atomic Structure, Bonding, Types of Reactions, Equilibria, Organic Chemistry

-Physics - Motion, Electrostatics, Beyond Earth, Radioactivity, Wave Behaviour, Energy
+Biology - Respiration, Photosynthesis, Homeostasis, Ecosystems, Inheritance, Health Chemistry - Atomic Structure, Bonding, Types of Reactions, Equilibria, Organic Chemistry Physics - Motion, Electrostatics, Beyond Earth, Radioactivity, Wave Behaviour, Energy

-The Combined Science GCSE Course is 100% written examination.
-You will sit six exams, each 1 hour 10 minutes long:
+The Combined Science GCSE Course is 100% written examination assessed.
+Students sit six exams at the end of year 11, each 1 hour 10 minutes long: